slok/kahoy/README.md

 ## :tada: Introduction

-Did you ever wish for a tool that could deploy all your manifests to a Kubernetes cluster without much hassle?
-Without worrying about applying the manifests in a specific order with kubectl, or setting up a complex CI workflow or even installing a more advanced tool that you first need to learn and observe.

-You probably noticed a big gap between what can be done with kubectl and more advanced tools like Helm and Flux.
+You probably noticed a big gap between what can be done with kubectl and more advanced tools like Helm and FluxCD.
 But.. what about all the cases where we just need a bit more than what kubectl can offer?

 Kahoy is a minimal and flexible tool to deploy your Kubernetes **raw** manifest resources to a cluster.